apache/shardingsphere/document/current/content/features/spi/_index.en.md

 Its main interface is `ShardingKeyGenerator`, built-in implementation types are `UUIDShardingKeyGenerator` and `SnowflakeShardingKeyGenerator`.

 Please refer to [Distributed Primary Key](/en/features/sharding/other-features/key-generator/) for the introduction.

+### Distributed Transaction

+The distributed transaction interface is to regulate how to adapter distributed transaction to local transaction API.

+Its main interface is `ShardingTransactionManager`，built-in implementation types are `XAShardingTransactionManager` and `SeataATShardingTransactionManager`.

+Please refer to [Distributed Transaction](/en/features/transaction/) for the introduction.

 ### Registry Center